 Shiva as the Lord of Dance

-“Shiva as the Lord of Dance” combines in a single image the great Hindu god Shiva’s roles as creator, preserver and destroyer of the universe and conveys the concept of the never-ending cycle of time.
+“Shiva as the Lord of Dance” depicts the Hindu God Shiva and combines in a single image his roles as creator, preserver and destroyer of the universe and conveys the concept of the never-ending cycle of time.
 Shiva has many guises and many representations in art, but the most popular is as a dancing figure within the arch of flames, called Shiva Nataraja, Lord of the Dance.
 Nataraja is a depiction of the Hindu god Shiva as the cosmic ecstatic dancer.
 The pose and artwork are described in many Hindu texts, and the dance relief is featured in major Hindu temples of Shaivism.
 It is an image seen in museums and temples across the world, and it is rich in iconography and hidden meaning.

 “what many people cannot see—the unknown depths, the core of life.
 There is grace in elegance, but beyond grace there is perfection.”

-The English philosopher Aldous Huxley said in 1961 that the Hindu image of God as a dancer is unlike anything he had seen in Western art:
+The English philosopher Aldous Huxley said that the Hindu image of God as a dancer is unlike anything he had seen in Western art:

 “We don’t have anything that approaches the symbolism of this work of art, which is both cosmic and psychological.”